 In order to start a website, it’s necessary to buy a Web Hosting Service.
 It is basically your website’s home.
 It is where you will settle down your business.
 Where your brand, your website will be born and grow.
 In this article we’ll talk about what it is and how important web hosting is for the success of your project.
 We’ll break it all down for you in easy-to-understand language, and list 21 reasons why web hosting is important, why its so vital.

-If you’re a marketer or someone who is starting to build a website, then you know that web hosting is an important part of the process.
+If you’re a marketer, or someone who is starting to build a website, then you know that web hosting is an important part of the process.
 But what is it, exactly?
-And why is Web Hosting important?
+And why is it so important?

 By the time you finish reading this post, you’ll be convinced that investing in good web hosting is one of the smartest decisions you can make for your online business.
 So let’s get started!

 Web hosting refers to a service that provides space on a server so you can store files and access them via 21 reasons why web hosting is important (for complete beginners).

 Every time you open a website like this one, your browser retrieves the files and displays them on your computer.
 Without web hosting, websites wouldn’t exist.

 It would be impossible to access them because there would be no server to store and send them from.
 That’s what web hosting does: it provides space for websites to exist on a server.

 Web hosting isn’t only for websites.
 It also provides space for e-mail, databases, web apps and many other things.
 In fact, servers can host anything your business needs to run smoothly online: blogs, forums, wikis… the possibilities are endless!